 In October 2007, we entered into a \$350.0 million loan arrangement with our principal stockholder, Mr. Mann.
 Under the arrangement, we can borrow up to a total of \$350.0 million.
 On February 26, 2009, the promissory note underlying the loan arrangement was revised as a result of the principal stockholder being licensed as a finance lender under the California Finance Lenders Law.
-Accordingly, the lender was revised to The Mann Group LLC, an entity controlled by Mr. Mann.
-The amount outstanding under the arrangement was \$165.0 million at December 31, 2009.
-As of December 31, 2009, we had accrued interest of \$1.9 million related to the amount outstanding.
+Accordingly, the lender was revised to The Mann Group.
+In August 2010, we amended and restated the existing promissory note evidencing the loan arrangement with The Mann Group to extend the maturity date from December 31, 2011 to December 31, 2012.
+The amount outstanding under the arrangement was \$235.3 million at December 31, 2010.
+As of December 31, 2010, the Company had accrued interest of \$2.8 million related to the amount outstanding and had \$98.0 million of available borrowings under the loan agreement.

-In connection with certain meetings of our Board of Directors and on other occasions when our business necessitated air travel for Mr. Mann and other MannKind employees, we utilized Mr. Mann's private aircraft, and we paid the charter company that manages the aircraft on behalf of Mr. Mann approximately \$136,800, for the year ended December 31, 2009 on the basis of the corresponding cost of commercial airfare.
+In connection with certain meetings of our Board of Directors and on other occasions when our business necessitated air travel for Mr. Mann and other MannKind employees, we utilized Mr. Mann's private aircraft, and we paid the charter company that manages the aircraft on behalf of Mr. Mann approximately \$230,100, for the year ended December 31, 2010 on the basis of the corresponding cost of commercial airfare.
 These payments were approved by the Audit Committee of the Board of Directors.